 Part of Detroit Medical Center (DMC), the Detroit Receiving Hospital has a vision to serve its community–and the country–with the most advanced and evidenced-based care available.
 The center participates in an array of research to assist in the progression of not only emergency medicine, but also hyperbaric medicine, all with a goal to improve patient outcomes and increase their quality of life.

-Detroit Receiving Hospital, Michigan’s first Level I Trauma Center has played a pioneering role in the evolution of emergency medicine.
-The hospital hosts one of the busiest and most well-equipped emergency departments anywhere and has the oldest and largest burn center in the state and is one of only 43 in the country.
+Detroit Receiving Hospital, Michigan’s first Level I Trauma Center, has played a pioneering role in the evolution of emergency medicine.
+The hospital hosts one of the busiest and most well-equipped emergency departments anywhere, and has the oldest and largest burn center in the state, which is one of only 43 in the country.

 Advanced Wound Care in Michigan

 With an 18-person multiplace hyperbaric oxygen chamber, Detroit Receiving Hospital ranks among the largest wound healing centers in Michigan.

 Leading the center is Medical Director of Wound Healing and Hyperbaric Medicine, Alfred Baylor III, M.D., who has been serving the Detroit region for more than 20 years.
 He and his team of physicians, nurses, and certified hyperbaric technicians are committed to the complete care of patients throughout the healing process.